kirmar/delaysay/README.md

 A Slack app that schedules messages

+To install this Slack app for use in your Slack workspace, please visit https://DelaySay.com/

-Note: The directions below explain how to create the Slack app using the code in this repo.
-Please keep in mind they are only rough directions that may be incomplete or out of date.
+To create your own Slack app using the code in this repo, please follow the below instructions.
+(Disclaimer: I do my best to keep these instructions updated, but please keep in mind that they may have errors or gaps.)

 ## Prerequisites